foretspaisibles/bsdowl/README.md

 ## Free software

-BSD Make Pallàs Scripts is free software: copying it and redistributing it is very much welcome under conditions of the CeCILL-B licence agreement, found in the COPYING and COPYING-FR files of the distribution.
+BSD Owl Scripts is free software: copying it and redistributing it is very much welcome under conditions of the CeCILL-B licence agreement, found in the COPYING and COPYING-FR files of the distribution.